Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Case studies

 In our numerical experiments, we study the influence of several aspects of the normal model on the performance of NPE.
 To prevent combinatorial explosion, we vary the factors below separately, with all other factors fixed to their default configuration (highlighted in \textbf{bold}): (1) parameter dimensionality ($D=2, \textbf{10}, 100$), (2) number of unlabeled observations for the self-consistency loss $\{{x^*_m}\}_{m=1}^{M}$ ($M=1, 4, \textbf{32})$, (3) mean $\mu^*$ of the unlabeled observations $x^*_m$ ($\mu^*=0,1,2,\textbf{3},5$), (4) inclusion of a summary network $(K=10)$ or \textbf{not} $\bm{(K=1)}$, (5) likelihood function (\textbf{known}, estimated).

 \paragraph{Results}

-In Figure~\ref{fig:posterior-contour}, we depict the results obtained from (a) standard NPE (trained on the simulation-based loss only), (b) our semi-supervised NPE (with the self-consistency loss on known likelihood), and (c) the gold-standard (analytic) reference.
+In Figure~\ref{fig:posterior-contour}, we depict the results obtained from (a) standard NPE (trained on the simulation-based loss only), (b) our semi-supervised NPE + SC (with self-consistency loss on known likelihood), and (c) the gold-standard (analytic) reference.
 We see that standard NPE already completely fails for $x_{\rm obs} \sim N(\mu_{\rm obs} = 2, 0.01I_D)$, and subsequently also for any larger values $\mu_{\rm obs} > 2$.
-In contrast, adding the self-consistency loss to obtain our semi-supervised approach achieves almost perfect posterior estimation.
+In contrast, our semi-supervised approach achieves almost perfect posterior estimation.
 This holds true even in cases where $x_{\rm obs}$ is multiple standard deviations away from \textit{all} the training data, that is, from both the labeled dataset $\{(\theta_n, x_n)\}_{n=1}^{N}$ and the unlabeled dataset $\{{x^*_m}\}_{m=1}^{M}$.
 These results indicate that the self-consistency criterion can provide strong robustness gains even far outside the typical space of training data.

 In Figure~\ref{fig:posterior-metrics}, we report the maximum mean discrepancy (MMD) between the approximate and true posterior the factors parameter dimensionality and number of unlabeled observations.
-When varying the parameter dimensionality (Figure~\ref{fig:posterior-metrics-param-dim}), including the self-consistency loss yields nearly perfect posterior approximation up to 10 dimensions, even with extreme deviations from the initial training data.
+When varying the parameter dimensionality (Figure~\ref{fig:posterior-metrics-param-dim}), including the SC loss yields nearly perfect posterior approximation up to 10 dimensions, even with extreme deviations from the initial training data.
 It also significantly improves accuracy in the 100 parameter scenario.
-The dataset size factor (Figure~\ref{fig:posterior-metrics-sc-size}) shows robust gains, with clear improvements over the standard simulation-based loss even when using as few as four unlabeled observations (versus 1024 labeled ones).
-In Figure~\ref{fig:posterior-metrics-1} (Appendix \ref{sec:a3}), we additionally report posterior mean and standard deviation bias as well as maximum mean discrepancy for all the above factors.
-Varying the mean $\mu_{\rm obs}$ of the new observations shows that, as long as the data used for evaluating the self-consistency loss is not identical to the training data (i.e., as long as $\mu_{\rm obs} \neq 0$), including the self-consistency loss component enables accurate posterior approximation far outside the typical space of the training data.
+The dataset size factor (Figure~\ref{fig:posterior-metrics-sc-size}) shows robust gains, with clear improvements over NPE even when using as few as four unlabeled observations (versus 1024 labeled ones).
+In Figure~\ref{fig:posterior-metrics-1} (Appendix \ref{sec:a3}), we report posterior mean and standard deviation bias as well as maximum mean discrepancy for all the above factors.
+Varying the mean $\mu_{\rm obs}$ of the new observations shows that, as long as the data used for evaluating the SC loss is not identical to the training data (i.e., as long as $\mu_{\rm obs} \neq 0$), including the SC loss component enables accurate posterior approximation far outside the typical space of the training data.